casagou/GATES-Configuration/README.md

 # GATES-Configuration

-# DAS-Configuration

-*DAS-Configuration* provides simulated channels, limit/alarm monitoring, view pages, report templates, test procedures to demonstrate the data acquisition capabilities of nxDAS.
+*GATES-Configuration* provides simulated channels, limit/alarm monitoring, view pages, report templates, test procedures to demonstrate the data acquisition capabilities of nxDAS.

 > Before starting to copying or merging the files, backup your system so you can revert any mistake.